jj2075/heteropolymer-phase-separation/README.md

 - **Contact maps**: Two-chain configurations averaged to generate 2D contact maps and related statistics.

 ### IDP model dataset
-- **Global and challenge datasets**: Data includes features for phase separation prediction.
+- **Global and challenge datasets**: Includes data for phase-separation predictors (B_22, Rg, variance and mean of contact maps, and Sk values).
 Includes contact maps for sequences in challenge dataset.

 ## Simulation and analysis scripts